-Schuyler’s advocacy has earned him numerous prestigious awards including one of Harvard’s rarely awards Director’s Award.
+Schuyler’s advocacy has earned him numerous prestigious awards including Harvard’s rarely awarded Director’s Award.
 See his full list of accolades here.

 Schuyler is an engaging, energetic and uplifting speaker.
 He is comfortable in large and small settings and is experienced with a range of event formats.

 Schuyler is an amazing young man who’s had a remarkable journey and shares his perspective and insight in a beautiful and non-confrontational way.

 State Street Bank

 Schuyler’s speaking experience spans elementary school classrooms to high school and college auditoriums of nearly 1000.
 He’s spoken at nonprofits, corporations, and governments, including such hallmarks as USA Swimming, the NCAA, and the Massachusetts Senate.
 His talk has even been offered as continuing education by one national non-profit.